kitodo/kitodo-presentation/Documentation/Developers/Metadata.rst

 A record contains the following fields:

 .. t3-field-list-table::
  :header-rows: 1

-   - :---: Make description column three times the width of field column.
+ - :field,1:
-     :field,1:       Field
+      Field
+   :description,3:
-     :description,3: Description
+      Description
+ - :field:

-   - :field:         Format Name
+      Format Name
+   :description:
-     :description:   Name of the type that is used to reference it.
+      Name of the type that is used to reference it.

-                     -  For metadata embedded via ``<mdWrap>``, this corresponds to its ``MDTYPE`` or ``OTHERMDTYPE`` attribute.
+      For metadata embedded via ``<mdWrap>``, this corresponds to its ``MDTYPE`` or ``OTHERMDTYPE`` attribute.

-                     -  For XML fulltext files, this corresponds to the capitalized root tag of the file.
+      For XML fulltext files, this corresponds to the capitalized root tag of the file.
+ - :field:

-   - :field:         Root Element
+      Root Element
+   :description:
-     :description:   The XML root element used by this format.
+      The XML root element used by this format.
 In METS, this is used to locate the sub-root within an ``<mdWrap>``.
+ - :field:

-   - :field:         Namespace URI
+      Namespace URI
+   :description:
-     :description:   The XML namespace URI used by this format.
+      The XML namespace URI used by this format.
 It is registered within the parser and may be used to declare namespace prefixes.

+ - :field:
-   - :field:         Class Name
+      Class Name
+   :description:
-     :description:   (Optional) Fully qualified name of the PHP class that handles the format.
+      (Optional) Fully qualified name of the PHP class that handles the format.
 Some formats are pre-defined in the ``Kitodo\Dlf\Format`` namespace.

       For metadata, this is used to programmatically extract values by implementing ``MetadataInterface``.
       This may be useful, for example, when the value is needed universally, is difficult to extract via XPath, or requires post-processing.

       For fulltext, this is used to parse the fulltext file by implementing the ``FulltextInterface``.

 TypoScript Wrap